ga-wdi-lessons/react-redux/readme.md

 The minimum requirement for an action is that the action must have a type property that **is not** `undefined.`
 <details>
   <summary>
-  Unless you are using middleware, the value of `type` be a string in order for Redux's time travel features to function.
+  Unless you are using middleware, the value of `type` must be a string in order for Redux's time travel features to function.
   </summary>

-  Strings are preferred for values of the `type` property of an action since they can be [serialized](https://en.wikipedia.org/wiki/Serialization).
+  >Strings are preferred for values of the `type` property of an action since they can be [serialized](https://en.wikipedia.org/wiki/Serialization).
 String instances are simple, modular data that are stored in memory and recalled from memory in a straight-forward manner; this is not necessarily the case with more complex data types like objects, especially ones involving references.

   [This serialization is important for Redux's time travel feature.](https://github.com/reactjs/redux/blob/master/docs/faq/Actions.md#actions-string-constants)
 </details>